-- Is biased against free enterprise and is anti-growth—resulting in higher taxes and less opportunity for our future
+Is biased against free enterprise and is anti-growth—resulting in higher taxes and regulations, fewer jobs and less opportunity for our future

 We research the candidates very carefully.
 We talk to many on the phone.
 We have evaluated their rulings, who appointed them, their endorsements and other criteria.
 Our recommendations are posted here for every judicial election.